Confidentiality of Scores

 ETS reserves the right to dismiss you from a testing site, cancel your scores and ban you from taking an ETS test in the future for violations such as, but not limited to, the following:

-- Taking or attempting to take the test for someone else, or having or attempting to have someone take the test for you.
+- Taking or attempting to take the test or part of the test for someone else, or having or attempting to have someone take the test or part of the test for you.

 - Failing to provide acceptable identification.

-- Obtaining improper access to the test, part of the test or information about the test.
+- Obtaining improper access to the test, part of the test or information about the test (for example, pre-knowledge of test questions, topics, or answers).

-- Using or having a cell phone, PDA, BlackBerry® or other electronic device in your possession at the testing site.
+- Using or having a cell phone, smartphone or other electronic device in your possession at the testing site.

-- Using any unauthorized aids in connection with the test, such as mechanical pencils, pens, pagers, beepers, calculators, watch calculators, analog or digital watches, watch alarms, books, pamphlets, notes, scratch paper, rulers, highlighter pens, stereos or radios with headphones, cell phones, stop watches, dictionaries, translators or any electronic or photographic devices.
+- Using any unauthorized aids in connection with the test, such as mechanical pencils, pens, scan pens, calculators, watch calculators, analog or digital watches, watch alarms, books, pamphlets, notes, scratch paper, rulers, highlighter pens, stereos or radios with headphones, cell phones, smartphones, stop watches, dictionaries, translators or any electronic recording scanning, listening or photographic devices.

 - Attempting to give or receive assistance.
 Communication in any form during the test administration, discussing or sharing test content or answers during the test administration or during breaks and discussing or sharing test questions or answers after the test is prohibited.